 The Los Angeles Public Library (LAPL) has facilities and meeting rooms available for public use.
 Facilities and meeting rooms must be reserved in advance and an application must be completed.
-LAPL does not discriminate in making its premises available for use on the basis of race, color, national origin, religion, sex, sexual preference, age or physical limitation.
+LAPL does not discriminate in making its premises available for use on the basis of race, color, national origin, religion, sex, sexual orientation, age or physical limitation.
 The fact that a group or organization is granted permission to meet in the Library in no way constitutes endorsement of the policies or beliefs of that organization by the Library or City of Los Angeles.

 I. RESERVATION PRIORITIES